RadicalTeapot/radicalteapot-github-pages-builder/README.md

 - [x] Use `publish-site` script in justfile to copy files into `site/content` folder
 - [x] Remove `site/content` from this repo
 - [ ] Test justfile on Windows and remove `ps1` scripts if all works
+- [ ] Document environment variables used by justfile
 - [ ] Update Setup and Testing section of this readme file
 - [ ] Write tests for `publish-site` command
 - [ ] Add a check stage to justfile to check content of markdown files using